-Each RCP includes its own projection of total population, but not population health characteristics.
-For all scenarios, we choose to use a common projection of population and baseline mortality rates per age group from the IFs (Figures S6 and S7).
-IFs projects population and mortality based on UN and WHO projections from 2010 through 2100, per age group and country, mostly based on three drivers - income, education, and technology (Hughes et al., 2011).
-Population projections from IFs differ from those underlying each RCP, but lie within the range of the RCPs (Figure S6).
-In 2030, global total population in IFs is within 0.08% of that reported for RCP2.6, RCP4.5 and RCP6.0 and 5% lower than for RCP8.5; however, in 2100 IFs projects larger global populations than RCP2.6 (+7%), RCP4.5 (+13%) and RCP6.0 (+2%) and considerably lower than RCP8.5 (-27%).
-IFs projects rising baseline mortality rates for cardiovascular diseases (CVD) and RESP, globally and in most regions (particularly in East Asia and India), reflecting an aging population.
+Each RCP includes its own projection of total population but not population health characteristics.
+For all scenarios, we choose to use a common projection of population and baseline mortality rates per age group from the IFs (Figs. S6 and S7).
+IFs project population and mortality based on UN and WHO projections from 2010 through 2100, per age group and country, mostly based on three drivers - income, education and technology (Hughes et al., 2011).
+Population projections from IFs differ from those underlying each RCP but lie within the range of the RCPs (Fig. S6).
+In 2030, global total population in IFs is within 0.08% of that reported for RCP2.6, RCP4.5 and RCP6.0 and 5 % lower than for RCP8.5; however, in 2100 IFs project larger global populations than RCP2.6 (+7%), RCP4.5 (+13%) and RCP6.0 (+2%) and considerably lower than RCP8.5 (-27%).
+IFs project rising baseline mortality rates for cardiovascular diseases (CVD) and RESP, globally and in most regions (particularly in East Asia and India), reflecting an aging population.
 By using projections from IFs, we have a single source of population and baseline mortality rates, assuring their consistency and enabling us to isolate the effect of changes in air pollutant concentrations across the RCPs.
-Had we used the population projections from each scenario, the magnitude of the changes (increases or decreases in premature mortality relative to 2000) would likely increase in RCP8.5, but decrease in RCP2.6, RCP4.5 and RCP6.0.
+Had we used the population projections from each scenario, the magnitude of the changes (increases or decreases in premature mortality relative to 2000) would likely increase in RCP8.5 but decrease in RCP2.6, RCP4.5 and RCP6.0.
 With the exception of Europe, Former Soviet Union (FSU) and East Asia, where population is projected to decrease in 2100 relative to 2000, had we used present-day population and baseline mortality we would have obtained lower estimates for excess or avoided mortality in each scenario/year, as projected increases in population and baseline mortality magnify the impact of changes in air pollutant concentrations.
 Therefore, we estimate the overall effect of future air pollution (due to changes in emissions and climate change) considering the population that will potentially be exposed to those effects.
-We also obtain different estimates of changes in future mortality than if we had calculated the global burden in each year, using air pollutant concentrations, population and baseline mortality rates in that year, and subtracted the present-day burden.
-Our results do not reflect the potential synergistic effect of a warmer climate on air pollution-related mortality, i.e. we do not account for potential changes in the exposure-response relationships at higher temperatures (Pattenden et al. 2010; Wilson et al., 2014 and references therein).
+We also obtain different estimates of changes in future mortality than if we had calculated the global burden in each year, using air pollutant concentrations, population and baseline mortality rates in that year and subtracted the present-day burden.
+Our results do not reflect the potential synergistic effect of a warmer climate on air-pollution-related mortality, i.e., we do not account for potential changes in the exposureresponse relationships at higher temperatures (Pattenden et al., 2010; Wilson et al., 2014, and references therein).

-Country-level population projections for 2030, 2050 and 2100 are gridded to 0.5°x0.5° using ArcGIS 10.2 geoprocessing tools, assuming that the spatial distribution of total population within each country is unchanged from the 2011 LandScan Global Population Dataset at approximately 1 km resolution (Bright et al., 2012), and that the exposed population is distributed in the same way as the total population within each country.
+Country-level population projections for 2030, 2050 and 2100 are gridded to $0.5^{\circ} \times 0.5^{\circ}$ using ArcGIS 10.2 geoprocessing tools, assuming that the spatial distribution of total population within each country is unchanged from the 2011 LandScan Global Population Dataset at approximately 1 km resolution (Bright et al., 2012) and that the exposed population is distributed in the same way as the total population within each country.
 IFs projections of mortality rates for CVD are used to estimate baseline mortality rates for IHD and STROKE considering their present-day proportion in CVD (using GBD 2010 baseline mortality rates), as are RESP projections for COPD and malignant neoplasms for LC.
-IFs projections for 2010 are comparable to GBD 2010 (Lozano et al., 2012) estimates for CVD (+0.04%), RESP (+2.5%) and neoplasms (-12%).
-We estimate the number of deaths per 5-year age group per country using the country level population.
-The resulting population and baseline mortality per age group at 30"x30" are regridded to the same 0.5°x0.5° grid as the concentrations of air pollutants.
+IFs projections for 2010 are comparable to GBD 2010 (Lozano et al., 2012) estimates for CVD (+0.04 %), RESP (+2.5 %) and neoplasms (-12 %).
+We estimate the number